-For example: This PR fixes #12.
+For example, This PR fixes #12.

 You can find more info on this topic on GitHub’s help page here.

 When should we do it?
-The general answer is always :-), but especially NOW, the Hacktoberfest is already started and it lasts in whole October.
+The general answer is always :-), but especially NOW, the Hacktoberfest is already started and it lasts in the whole of October.
 You need to create 4 pull requests to open source repositories and if the maintainer doesn’t mark it as spam, you will be eligible to participate.
 The first 50.000 participants will earn a T-shirt.